 One of the best ways to keep your eyes healthy at any age is with a comprehensive eye exam that not only evaluates your vision but your overall eye health, as well.
-At Vision and Ortho-K Center in Boston, Massachusetts, Curtis Frank, OD, a highly regarded optometrist with more than 30 years in his field, offers patients of all ages comprehensive eye exams, using the latest testing and diagnostic technology.
+At Vision and Ortho-K Center in Boston, and Newton Upper Falls Massachusetts, Curtis Frank, OD, a highly regarded optometrist with more than 30 years in his field, offers patients of all ages comprehensive eye exams, using the latest testing and diagnostic technology.
 To get a new vision prescription and to have your eyes screened for a variety of common conditions, call the office today, or book an appointment online.

 A comprehensive eye exam does so much more than check your vision.
 It’s your best defense against common eye conditions at any age.
 Eye exams allow your optometrist to get a clear picture of your overall eye health and to detect any areas of concern before they become more serious problems.

 Early detection of problems means early treatment and often a more favorable outcome.
 An eye exam can prevent vision and eye problems down the road.